aisling444/cs4076/LecturerScheduler/README.md

 How To Use:
 1. Run Server.java
-2. Wait until you see "Waiting for client to connect..."
+2. Wait until you see "Opening port..."
 3. Run App.java

 How To Use: